 The GBU is a 20-bed unit prepared to treat patients 55 and older that require inpatient treatment for disorders such as serious depression, suicidal ideation, bipolar disorders and schizoaffective disorders.

-Dr. Mohamed has over 20 years of clinical practice and has several research publications, presentations and honors, including the Award of Excellence from Yale University School of Medicine.
+Dr. Mohamed has more than 20 years of clinical practice and has several research publications, presentations and honors, including the Award of Excellence from Yale University School of Medicine.